 The Sports Academy and Surf Academy run in conjunction with each other throughout the year with classes inside of the school timetable, four periods a week.
 The Surf Academy will have extra requirements outside of weekly school hours and during school holiday times.
-Every year both the Surf Academy and Sports Academy students will attend a three day camp at the YHA Opoutere grounds at the start of the school year.
+Every year both the Surf Academy and Sports Academy students will attend a three day camp at Wharekawa Lodge at the start of the school year.
 This camp is designed to create the high performance culture within the groups.
 The following aspects will be the focus of the camp:

 Demeanor around school

 A three strike policy will apply to all members of the Sports Academy and Surf Academy to maintain the positive expectations of the elite athletes.
 A strike is considered a serious breach of the expectations of being an athlete in the High Performance Pathway Programmes and is designed to encourage positive behaviour and role modeling.
 When a strike is issued the Sports Academy Coach or Surf Academy Coach will meet with the student and discuss how they will need to improve.
 Once a student receives three strikes they will be immediately dropped from the programme for the year, but will have the option to reapply in the following year.

 To offer students the opportunity to excel in their chosen sport through the high performance sports programme.
 To lift the performance of individual athletes by focusing on a holistic approach - the physical, mental and emotional characteristics.